 An individual may claim quid pro quo sexual harassment even if he or she accepts or submits to the sexual advances and suffers one or more employment-related consequences.
 For example, if an employee is denied a promotion, or was fired upon refusal of a date, one or more requests for a sexual favor, or other sexual advances, or an employee received a raise, or bonus only after fulfilling certain sexual requests, both qualify as workplace sexual harassment under New York State and New York City law.

 If you feel like you have been a victim of unlawful discrimination or sexual harassment, call the experienced attorneys at the Derek Smith Law Group, PLLC.
 Our New York and Philadelphia sexual harassment attorneys work diligently to protect the civil rights of our clients in both the workplace and in the classroom.
 Whether you are in New York City or Philadelphia, our attorneys have settled cases with large corporations and major universities, and they may be able to help you too.
-Give our talented discrimination attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+Please give us a call at (800) 807-2209 for a free consultation.